tabreturn/tabreturn.github.io/_posts/2017-08-17-an_introduction_to_vectors_using_unity_--_part_3.md

 }
 {% endhighlight %}

 Save and test the simulation.
 Unsurprisingly, the game fails to start and the Console panel lists multiple errors.
-To better understand how Unity's vector classes function, you will now replace the code a section at a time.
+To better understand how Unity's vector classes function, you'll now replace the code a section at a time.

 ## Replacing Code